Chinese New Year's Eve: Gathering

+Staying up all night

+On Chinese New Year's Eve, people stay up late, until midnight or often until dawn.
+This tradition is called shousui (守歲 (守岁, guarding the year)).

+TV gala

-The spring festival gala is a TV show which broadcasts live by China's Central Television on Lunar New Year’s Eve with singing, dancing, sketch comedy and cross-talk.
-It usually takes 6 months to do the preparation.
-Since more and more Chinese families could afford television from 1980s, the spring festival gala has been institutionalised as a crucial practice of Chinese New Year’s Eve, every family member sits in front of the TV, watching spring festival gala together.
-The spring festival gala will broadcast until midnight, everyone in front of the televisions will say "Happy New Year" at midnight with the hosts.
+The Spring Festival Gala is a TV show which broadcasts live on China's Central Television during Chinese New Year's Eve.
+The program includes singing, dancing, sketch comedy and cross-talk.
+It typically takes 6 months to do the preparation.
+With more and more Chinese families being able to afford television during the 1980s, the spring festival gala has been institutionalized as a crucial practice of Chinese New Year's Eve, as every family member sits in front of the TV, watching the spring festival gala together.
+The spring festival gala broadcasts until midnight, when everyone in front of the television will say "Happy New Year" at midnight with the hosts.